A Merry Prairie Holiday at Conner Prairie

 We then headed to Historic Holidays in the 1800s Prairietown.
 Visiting Prairietown is always one of my favorite places at Conner Prairie, just as it is for visiting during A Merry Prairie Holiday!

-It’s a magical time, as residents of Prairietown are sharing their Christmas Eve traditions.
-We talked with Union Soldiers who were celebrating Christmas away from home and around a campfire; one of the kids helped a soldier hang a homemade ornament on their tree.
+It’s a magical time, as residents of Prairietown are sharing their Christmas Eve traditions for the 1800s.
+We talked with Union Soldiers celebrating Christmas away from home and around a campfire and hanging homemade ornaments on a tree.
 Carolers were caroling, and Charles Dickens, A Christmas Carol was being read aloud.

 North Pole Village